About Paula MacMillan Perich

 Did you just wake up one day and realise you wanted to be an artist?

 Yes, I probably did but I would have been a child of only 4 or 5.
 I have always had a passion for the people and places that make up my world and landscape, in particular the ‘here and now’, capturing illustrations and dialogue, about where I am on my life’s creative journey.
 I was always encouraged to follow my heart.

 Now in my art studio, journals and sketchbooks line my shelves recording moments of a place or time, through landscape, people, everyday life, and everyday images.
 From natures landscapes captured in travel journals, to sketches of ancient man made ruins, buildings, and interiors, and to people and faces.
 Art is a celebration of life to me, and my passion for art is interwoven with my everyday life, through drawings, photographs, illustrations, paintings, sculpture, prints, interior design and writing.

 I started sketching designs...

-At school I was always the kid sketching and doodling.
+At school I was always the kid sketching and doodling in my books.
 Although I didn't formally start studying art as a curriculum subject until my final two years of high school, I had two fantastically talented art teachers that encouraged an inspiring environment where I couldn't get enough.
-My books were all filled with fancy font headings, and magazine collages, sketches and thumbnails, and I continue this trend today.
-Continuing my passion in art became an outlet where, before I knew it my sister and I were cooking up dye pots and silkscreening T'shirts for a
+My books were all filled with fancy font headings, and magazine collages, sketches and thumbnails, and I still continue this trend today in my planers and journals.
+Continuing my passion in art became an outlet where, before I knew it my sister and I were cooking up dye pots and silkscreening T'shirts for every event we could attend.

 Paula's journey has taken her traveling overseas outside her home country, Australia, since 2001.
 She is on a visual